Rogue Trip: Vacation 2012: Gameplay

 Rogue Trip: Vacation 2012 shares many gameplay elements with other titles in the vehicular combat genre, specifically the Twisted Metal franchise.
-The game's main single-player mode has the player take control of one of 11 initially-available vehicles in order to complete a linear series of stages.
+The game's main single-player mode has the player take control of one of 11 initially available vehicles in order to complete a linear series of stages.
 The primary objective of every mission is to eliminate a number of computer-controlled enemies using various weapons to deplete their health meters.
 Each self-contained stage is presented in a 3D third-person perspective and can be freely roamed alongside all other drivers.
 Stages are littered with power-ups including expendable weapons, "Turbos" for increasing a vehicle's speed, and cash used to purchase health and weapon upgrades.
 Every vehicle differs in size, durability, and maneuverability, each possessing a unique "Special" weapon that automatically replenishes over time and a standard machine gun with unlimited ammunition.
 Expendable weapons can be acquired out in the open at certain points of a stage, uncovered by destroying parts of the environment, or found in hidden areas.
-These weapons include, among others, homing "Stinger" projectiles, remotely-activated "RLB" bombs, and "Prowler" missiles that the player can directly control once fired.
+These weapons include, among others, homing "Stinger" projectiles, remotely activated "RLB" bombs, and "Prowler" missiles that the player can directly control once fired.
 Money can be spent during combat by driving into "Upgrade Stands" for increasing the strength of weapons or "Repair Stands" for refilling the player's health.
 Every time a player's vehicle is destroyed, a chance is reduced and a game over results when they run out of chances.
 Extra ones can be obtained by completing a stage with $30,000.
 Boss characters must be fought at the completion of certain missions and three bonus stages can be visited and unlocked to obtain more cash.

 A secondary gameplay objective comes in the form of tourists.
 The player can compete with enemy drivers to pick up a single tourist that is up for grabs at the beginning of each level.
 Taking on the tourist will provide the player with a steady influx of fare.
 Each map contains six photo ops, landmarks at which the player can park and allow the tourist to briefly observe at specific angles while in the midst of combat.
 The more photo ops that are completed the more cash is awarded at the completion of a stage.
-In addition to regular weapons, the "Ejector missile" can be used that causes the target to instantly set the tourist loose once again.
+In addition to regular weapons, the "Ejeculator" can be used that causes the target to instantly set the tourist loose once again.
 The game features another single-player game mode which lacks any tourists, as well as multiplayer modes that allow players to compete with one another in deathmatches or attempt the game's main campaign cooperatively.
 Multiplayer options consist of using a two-player split screen view on a single console or utilizing the PlayStation Link Cable to allow up to four players simultaneously.